Stop Wasting Tokens: Why You Need an /llms.txt File for Your Website

 Context

-Title + Description + Context
+Title + description + context

-Code Example: A Perfect /llms.txt File
+Code Example: A Working /llms.txt File

 Key Takeaways

-1. Reduce Token Cost: llms.txt creates a friction-free path for AI crawlers, stripping away HTML noise.
+1. Reduce token cost. llms.txt creates a friction-free path for AI crawlers, stripping away HTML noise.

 References & Further Reading